Today is Richard Manuel’s birthday. He would be sixty-nine years old.

 There’s a lot of soul and intensity in that voice.
 It’s vulnerable and strong at the same time.
 A contradiction in sound.
 And on the choruses, it fuses with bassist Rick Danko’s voice to become something even more powerful.
 When that song finished playing in my headphones for the first time, I had to double back and listen again.
 I needed time to process what I’d just heard before I moved on to the rest of the album.

-For my money, Richard’s was one of the most gorgeous male voices popular music ever produced.
+For my money, Richard had one of the most gorgeous male voices popular music has ever produced.
 It came attached to a person who was as self-destructive as he was talented.
 I don’t think The Band ever scaled the heights of those first three albums again after they were shrinking in the rear view mirror, and part of that comes down to this sad truth: Richard never wrote another song after Stage Fright, though he would continue to record and perform with and without The Band for another sixteen years.

-I don’t mean to imply that Robbie Robertson didn’t write a whole lot of great songs for the group.
+I don’t mean to imply that Robbie Robertson didn’t write a whole lot of great, timeless songs for the group.
 But it’s tough to listen to transcendent pieces of music like “Lonesome Suzie” or “In a Station” without wondering what else Richard might have done if he was a little more motivated or better able to keep it together.

-There’s a brilliant review/analysis of Stage Fright (on Amazon, of all places) by John Stodder that I think comes as close as anyone ever has to getting at the heart of what made Richard such an indispensable part of the soul of The Band and how it all went wrong.
+There’s a brilliant review/analysis of Stage Fright (on Amazon.com, of all places) by John Stodder that I think comes as close as anyone ever has to getting at the heart of what made Richard such an indispensable part of the soul of The Band and how it all went wrong.
 “In some ways, being in The Band destroyed him,” Stodder writes.
 “At the same time, it created a place for him to hide.”

 Robbie Robertson, who tried to keep Richard writing and coaxed him into collaborating on a handful of songs, touched on the seeming evaporation of his bandmate’s creative energy in an interview that coincided with the reissue and remastering of Stage Fright in 2000.